-Leading home automation company Nest introduced their first product, Nest Learning Thermostat, in 2011.
+Leading home automation company Nest introduced its first product, Nest Learning Thermostat, in 2011.
 The company was founded in 2010 by former Apple engineers Tony Fadell and Matt Rogers and is headquartered in Palo Alto, California.
-Nest was acquired by Google on January 14, 2014 by Google for $3.2 billion and still operates under its own brand identity.
+Nest was acquired by Google on January 14, 2014, by Google for $3.2 billion and still operates under its own brand identity.

 Nest Labs designs programmable, self-learning, sensor-driven, Wi-Fi-enabled thermostats, smoke detectors, and other security systems.

 The 3rd generation Nest Thermostat prices at $249; Nest Indoor and Outdoor Cams are $199; and their Smoke & CO Alarm retails for $99.

 After Nest's acquisition, the company has underperformed in sales and fallen below the expectations that Google set for them when it purchased the startup.